 All those seeking to receive the sacrament must register with Stefanie Iwan our Pastoral Associate.

-Please click on links below to download information:
+Please click on the links below to download information:

 Confirmation, together with Baptism and Eucharist, form the Sacraments of Initiation that are all intimately connected.
 In the Sacrament of Confirmation, the baptized person is “sealed with the gift of the Holy Spirit” and is strengthened for service to the Body of Christ.